Fall Semester Freshman Admission

-Although the University of Maryland generally requires applicants to earn a high school diploma prior to their first full-time registration, the university will admit a limited number of well-qualified students without high school diplomas.
+Although the University of Maryland (UMD) generally requires applicants to earn a high school diploma prior to their first full-time registration, the university will admit a limited number of well-qualified students without high school diplomas.
 Successful applicants will have pursued a rigorous high school program and will have indicated exceptional performance and ability achieved over time.
-Students must be within two credits of high school graduation and have the commitment of the high school to award a diploma after successful completion of the freshman year at the university.
-To apply, students must submit the completed application and fee, high school transcript(s), SAT or ACT results (if the student indicates they would like their scores to be considered), an essay explaining how they will benefit from the program, a letter of permission from the parents or guardian and a letter of support from the high school which details the school's agreement to award the high school diploma.
+Students must be within two credits of high school graduation and have the commitment of the high school to award a diploma after successful completion of the freshman year at UMD.
+To apply, students must submit the completed application and fee, high school transcript(s), SAT or ACT results (if the student indicates they would like their scores to be considered), an essay explaining how they will benefit from the program, a letter of permission from the parents or guardians and a letter of support from the high school which details the school's agreement to award the high school diploma.
 Early admission students are eligible for on-campus housing, scholarships based on academic achievement, the Honors College, College Park Scholars and other living-learning programs.
 Early application is strongly advised.

 High School Equivalency Examination (GED)

 Maryland residents who are at least 16 years of age and who have not received a high school diploma may be considered for admission provided they have earned the high school General Education Equivalency (GED) certificate.
 In order to be considered for admission, the applicant must submit a completed application (including SAT scores if the applicant has been out of high school for less than three years and chooses to submit them) and present an above average total score as well as above average scores on each of the five parts of the test.